coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [mario_obj_angle_to_object](#mario_obj_angle_to_object)

 ### Description
 Calculates the angle between Mario and a specified object.
 Used for determining Mario's orientation relative to the object.
-Useful for deciding attack directions, whether Mario can punch/kick an enemy, or align the camera/player direction
+Useful for deciding directions between Mario and NPCs

 ### Lua Example
 `local integerValue = mario_obj_angle_to_object(m, o)`